Chemellia/ChemistryFeaturization.jl/README.md

 # ChemistryFeaturization.jl
-Unified graph building and featurizing for Weave.jl, CrystalGraphConvNets.jl, and (maybe soon) more!
+Unified graph building and featurizing for Weave.jl, AtomicGraphNets.jl, and (maybe soon) more!

 ## Features